Learning a lesson in road safety

 School students across Queensland are being taught how to be safer on the road through a series of educational programs developed by RACQ.

 Streets Ahead was the first RACQ education program to launch in 2007 and since then has helped more than 200,000 primary school students learn about road safety.

-The program, which includes four age-appropriate presentations covering road safety themes like passenger, pedestrian and bicycle safety, is delivered to students by RACQ’s Education Officers who are all qualified teachers.
+The program, which includes four age-appropriate presentations covering road safety themes like passenger, pedestrian and bicycle safety, is delivered to students by RACQ’s Education Officers.

 Using a specially-designed road mat, students learn correct road safety behaviours and practice crossing the road safely.
 For older groups, RACQ’s Education Officers demonstrate the importance of responsible behaviours and safety equipment, like helmets and seatbelts, through engaging lessons.

 The RACQ Education team has also developed a safety program for Queensland secondary school students.